goatshriek/stumpless/docs/style.md

    NULL checks and other checks that would be redundant because the checks have already been performed elsewhere.
 Of course, the caller needs to make sure that they do any necessary checks before calling these.
+ * **`_w` suffix** Functions that end with `_w` have arguments that are wide character strings in UTF-16 encoding, instead of the UTF-8 multibyte strings that are standard for arguments.
+These functions are provided to ease use in Windows environments, where wide strings may be the standard instead of multibyte.
+The suffix is similar to the 'A' vs. 'W' suffixes applied to Windows functions to deliniate ASCII vs. wide string arguments.
+Keep in mind that this is different though; stumpless uses multibyte strings otherwise, not just ASCII!